stormpath/stormpath.github.io/source/java/product-guide/index.markdown

 **Example Request**

-For example, assume that an account store represented by mapping `$accountStoreMapping` has a list index of `0` (first in the list), and we wanted to lower its priority to `1` (second in the list):
+For example, assume that an account store represented by mapping `accountStoreMapping` has a list index of `0` (first in the list), and we wanted to lower its priority to `1` (second in the list):

     accountStoreMapping.setListIndex(1).save();